 It is also effective to try water purification tables that utilize iodine.
 It doesn’t need to have a heat source, but it can leave a taste that some people find unpleasant.

-Meanwhile, iodine tablets are easy to use, and it is lightweight, especially when traveling.
-Hikers, campers, and military personnel bring iodine tablets to have clean drinking water when out in the wild.
-Thus, this is an ideal option for those who are always on the go.
-Finally, iodine tablets are not an effective option for disinfecting large volumes of water to fight leptospirosis in the household.
+Meanwhile, iodine tablets are easy to use and lightweight, especially when traveling.
+Hikers, campers, and military personnel bring iodine tablets to clean drinking water in the wild.
+Thus, this is an ideal option for those always on the go.
+Finally, iodine tablets are ineffective for disinfecting large volumes of water to fight leptospirosis in the household.
 You can try other disinfecting options like Chlorination or UV sterilizers.

 UV Sterilizers

 UV sterilizers are an effective option in fighting leptospirosis and other pathogens, and they can be bought on different scales.
-There are permanent systems that process the flow of water inside the house with the use of electricity.
-However, it can be expensive and be beyond the budget of some homeowners.
+There are permanent systems that process water flow inside the house using electricity.
+However, it can be expensive and beyond the budget of some homeowners.

 Meanwhile, portable devices incorporate UV sterilizers such as pens, flashlights, or tumblers, which can sterilize a cup of water.
 However, you will need to buy batteries for this.

 With UV sterilizers, there is no need to use any chemicals.
-Moreover, the electricity required is less compared with water boiling for the same volume of water.
+Moreover, the electricity required is less than that required by boiling water for the same volume of water.
 However, the water needs to be transparent.
 Thus, it is not recommended to be used in disinfecting fluids like milk.

 Chlorination

-Water, which is not used for drinkings like ornamental features and swimming, can be disinfected and protected from leptospirosis by chlorination.
+Water not used for drinking, such as ornamental features and swimming, can be disinfected and protected from leptospirosis by chlorination.
 It is a complex engineering process, especially in commercial pools.
-But in private pools, owners would usually add tablets to the water.
+However, owners would usually add tablets to the water in private pools.

 It would be best if you kept the chlorine levels high.
 However, it must not be too high that it will trigger allergies.
-Thus, it is best to test the water first with the available kits in pool stores.
-Leptospirosis can be killed by chlorine in commercial pools whenever you follow the instructions on the chlorine packets.
+Thus, testing the water first with the available kits in pool stores is best.
+Chlorine can kill leptospirosis in commercial pools when you follow the chlorine packets' instructions.

 Conclusion

-In sum, leptospirosis is a bacterial disease that can affect both animals and humans.
-It is due to a wide range of signs and symptoms which can be mistaken for other forms of diseases.
+In sum, leptospirosis is a bacterial disease affecting animals and humans.
+It is due to a wide range of signs and symptoms that can be mistaken for other diseases.
 Some persons may not experience any symptoms at all.

 There are ways that you can try to prevent leptospirosis, like avoiding contaminated waters, wearing protective clothing, or disinfecting your water source.
 If you think you have leptospirosis, it is best to consult your doctor for immediate medical attention.
 Please don’t wait for it to worsen your condition.